Rights groups call for boycott of Beijing 2022 Winter Games

 Rights groups have previously asked the Switzerland-based International Olympic Committee to move the games from China.
 The IOC has largely ignored the demands and says it’s only a sporting body that does not get involved with politics.

-Beijing was host to the 2008 Olympics, which it promised would improve human rights in the country.
+Beijing hosted the 2008 Olympics, which it promised would improve human rights in the country.
 Instead, the groups say the prestige of the Olympics has led to “a gross increase on the assault on communities living under its rule.”

 China has brushed off the criticisms as interference in its internal affairs and politicization of sports.
 It has reacted strongly to charges of genocide.
 One Chinese official called it the “lie of the century.”